samsquire/assembly/README.md

 # parallel data race server

+this is a meant to be a swiss army knife tool for parallelism.

 This is incomplete.

 This is an experimental project from my learning of assembly and C.